Food and Agriculture

 Santa Clara University's ½ acre organic garden serves the campus as a space for course research, service learning, and sustainable food production.
 Operating within the Center for Sustainability, the Forge Garden provides a living laboratory for exploration of environmental impacts and social justice surrounding the food system.

-The Food and Agribusiness Institute has funded the Forge Garden and it’s Bronco Urban Gardens program since it began in 2009.
+The Center for Food Innovation and Entrepreneurship has funded the Forge Garden and it’s Bronco Urban Gardens program since it began in 2009.
 BUG provides environmental and food justice oriented community-based learning opportunities for SCU students.
 It improves urban sustainability and environmental and food justice, develops and mentors a new generation of environmental leaders and creates new models and strategies for just and sustainable community development with a focus on a socially just and sustainable urban food system.

 To learn more, visit: The SCU Forge Garden